Cloth Diapers Aren't Regular Laundry

 4) Repetitive Washing Cycles — 2 to 4 normal washing cycles on hot with detergent to rinse everything out

-If some petroleum or zinc-based diaper cream inadvertently gets onto cloth diapers despite use of a reusable liner and/or issues with repelling occur due to this issue, try spot cleaning affected diapers in the sink with a small amount of original blue Dawn liquid soap.
-It is not a good idea to use Dawn in any washing machine (even a top-loader) as it could damage its internal parts, in addition cause an overzealous bubble situation.
+If some petroleum or zinc-based diaper cream inadvertently gets onto cloth diapers despite the use of a reusable liner and/or issues with repelling occur due to this issue, try spot cleaning affected diapers in the sink with a small amount of original blue Dawn liquid soap.
+It is not a good idea to use Dawn in any washing machine (even a top-loader) as it could damage its internal parts, in addition, cause an overzealous bubble situation.

 No Easy Access to a Washer and Dryer?

 When there's a will, there's a way.
 And, it doesn't have to be toilsome!